MakkiShizu/ComfyUI-Prompt-Wildcards/README.md

   * **seed** : Random seed, used to select a row from the txt file based on the `randoms` mode.
   * **wildcard_name_{n}** : Select wildcard files.
   * **text** : The content here will be added before the wildcards, separated by commas.
+* **makitextwildcards**:
+  * The syntax of `randoms` and `seed` in this system mirrors their usage in `makiwildcards`.
+Here:
+    - The `text` parameter specifies the textual content requiring randomization.
+    - A specific line from the text is selected for output based on the combined values of `randoms` and `seed`, functioning identically to how wildcard systems parse and utilize line-based data from .txt files (e.g., similar to traditional wildcards).
 * **textconcatenate** :
   * **text_count** : Select the number of texts to use.
   * **delimiter** : Separator.